HackerOS-Linux-System/HackerOS-Store/README.md

 ## Features

-- **Discover** — live search and category browsing across apt, Flatpak, Snap, and Homebrew, with app details, screenshots, and community ratings.
+- **Discover** — live search and category browsing across apt, Flatpak, Snap, Homebrew, the HackerOS Community Repository (`hpm`), Nix/nixpkgs (`hnm`), and AppImage, with app details, screenshots, and community ratings.
+Every source can be toggled on/off in Settings; `hpm`, `hnm`, and AppImage each show a "not detected" hint when the underlying tool/feed isn't available instead of silently returning zero results.
+  - **Nix/nixpkgs support** is provided entirely through `hnm` (HackerOS Nix Manager, `/usr/bin/hnm`) — this app never touches Nix itself or hnm's own package index directly, the same way it shells out to `hpm` rather than reading its SQLite store.
+It's opt-in by default (see `src/types.ts`'s `OPT_IN_SOURCES`) since it needs `hnm update` run once first to build the local nixpkgs index, and a first install can trigger a from-scratch Nix bootstrap.
+  - Results are cached **per source** for a short TTL (120s), not just as one all-or-nothing blob per query — so nix (and every other source) benefits from "flip back to a recently-viewed search/category" the same way apt/Flatpak always have, even right after toggling a source on/off.
+Running "Build Nix index" or "Refresh AppImage catalog" immediately invalidates that source's cached results, so the next search reflects the rebuild right away instead of waiting out the TTL.
 - **Game Launchers** — one-click install for Steam, Lutris, Heroic/Epic Games Store, Bottles, GOG Galaxy, Battle.net, and the EA App (the last three run through Wine, downloaded and configured automatically).